elysia090/Lab/docs/StoryD.md

 24.3.2 The UI MUST NOT store auth tokens in localStorage.

 24.4 Mutation rules and idempotency
-24.4.1 All mutating requests (except auth endpoints) MUST include Idempotency-Key.
+24.4.1 All mutating requests MUST include Idempotency-Key.
 24.4.2 The UI MUST generate Idempotency-Key per user intent and MUST reuse it across retries.
 24.4.3 The UI MUST implement exponential backoff for retries on network errors and 429 only.
 24.4.4 The UI MUST NOT auto-retry 409 conflicts; it MUST show a conflict flow.